twrule/runnersMatch/README.md

 # RunnersMatch

-To run the site you must first install a few things.
+To run the site you must first install a few things after cloning or downloading this repository.
 First navigate into the 'src' folder and run the following commands to install necessary helper-files:

 npm install